ethan-logue/422-Final/README.md

 If you want to run unit tests for the application:
 - From the root of the project, run `npm run test`.

+### Docker Container:
+1. From the root of the project, run `docker build -t 422-final .`
+2. Then run, `docker run -p 3000:3000 422-final`

 ## Requirements
 - Node Version: `>=22.14.0`
 - Dependencies (installed via `npm i`)